crunchysteve/SoleBot/ROADMAP.md

         instrument and greater nuance. (eg left stick, right stick.)

   3. Begin development of a controller and settings memory board using [ESP32-2432S028R "Cheap Yellow Display"](https://github.com/witnessmenow/ESP32-Cheap-Yellow-Display) module and [LVGL GUI library](https://github.com/lvgl/lvgl).

   4. If not burned out by then, develop robotic bass and...

-  5. ...robotic keys player.
+  5. ...a robotic keys player.

+  6. Want more?
+Add a [feature request](https://github.com/crunchysteve/SoleBot/discussions/categories/feature-requests) on the discussion board or as an [issue](https://github.com/crunchysteve/SoleBot/issues).

-  6. Make more music while maintaining a more relaxed development cycle
+  7. Make more music while maintaining a more relaxed development cycle